polterguy/lizzie/docs/introduction.md

 of `any`.
 The same is true for function invocations.
-I have consciously chosen to explicitly throw an exception if these two functions are given anything but functions themselves as arguments, to prevent you from creating code that might evaluate sub-optimial.
+I have consciously chosen to explicitly throw an exception if these two functions are given anything but functions themselves as arguments, to prevent you from creating code that might evaluate sub-optimal.
 If I had allowed for passing in non-functions to `any` and `all`, you might have erronously created code that spent an unreasonable amount of time executing, simply by _"forgetting"_ how to correctly use these two functions.

-Consider the following entire console program, that throws an exception during runtime for the record after 5 seconds.
+Consider the following console program, that throws an exception during runtime after 5 seconds.

 ```csharp
 using System;